buildpacks/rfcs/text/0000-dockerfiles.md

 ### Platform-specified Dockerfiles

-The same Dockerfiles may be used to create new stacks or modify existing stacks outside of the app build process.
-For both app-specified and stack-modifying Dockerfiles, any specified labels override existing values.
+The same Dockerfiles may be used to create new base images or modify existing base images outside of the app build process.
+For both app-specified and base-image-modifying Dockerfiles, any specified labels override existing values.

-Dockerfiles that are used to create a stack must create a `/cnb/stack/genpkgs` executable that outputs a [CycloneDX](https://cyclonedx.org)-formatted list of packages in the image with PURL IDs when invoked.
+Dockerfiles that are used to create a base image must create a `/cnb/image/genpkgs` executable that outputs a [CycloneDX](https://cyclonedx.org)-formatted list of packages in the image with PURL IDs when invoked.
 This executable is executed after any run.Dockerfile or build.Dockerfile is applied, and the output replaces the label `io.buildpacks.sbom`.
 This label doubles as a Software Bill-of-Materials for the base image.
 In the future, this label will serve as a starting point for the application SBoM.

 ### Examples